The Grimm are coming to an end…

 But whatever had happened, it resulted in me hurting more than I could remember hurting, short of dying.

-And I didn’t think that was happening just yet.
+I didn’t think that was happening.
+Not yet, at least.

 But then my gaze skipped over and hit the other man.

 Open your mouth now…his voice, a croon in my ear, his hands gentle on my face.